 Spina bifida is the most common permanently disabling birth defect.
 During fetal development, the spine doesn't close properly, and the child is born with part of the spinal cord exposed.
 Corrective surgery is now typically done within the first 48 hours after birth.

 Excess fluid on the brain is call hydrocephalus.
-Pediatric neurosurgeons at Batson Children's Hospital can remove the source of fluid obstruction or implant a shunt to divert the fluid away from the brain and/or to relieve pressure in the head or neck.
+Pediatric neurosurgeons at Children's of Mississippi can remove the source of fluid obstruction or implant a shunt to divert the fluid away from the brain and/or to relieve pressure in the head or neck.
 An alternative surgery uses a tiny camera to let the surgeon see inside the brain area and create a new pathway for fluid to flow.

 Tissue attachments that limit the movement of the spinal cord within the spinal column can cause an abnormal stretching of the spinal cord and possible loss of neurologic function.
 Tethered spinal cord syndrome is closely linked to spina bifida, but may also develop after spinal cord injury when scar tissue blocks the flow of fluids around the spinal cord.
 Early surgery is often recommended to prevent further neurological damage